Revolutionary United Front: Foreign pressure and intervention

 In March 1997, Sankoh fled to Nigeria, where he was put under house arrest, and then imprisoned.
 During Sankoh's incarceration, which ended in 1999, Sam Bockarie filled in as director of RUF military operations.
 In 1999, after enormous pressure by the United States, the United Kingdom, the UN, and various other countries, Sankoh was forced into signing the Lomé Peace Accord on 7 July 1999.

 Sankoh was then allowed to return under the conditions of the agreement.
 However fighting again broke out, and the UN sent peacekeeping troops in hopes of integrating the RUF into a new national army.
 This intervention failed as well, and by 2000 they held 500 UN peacekeepers hostage until their release was negotiated by Taylor.
 The UK, Guinea, India, Bangladesh, Pakistan and various other nations, sent in professional forces in 2001.
 The RUF was noted to be weakened, especially decreasing resources, and hence had to suffer several crushing defeats at the hands of the British special forces; which eventually led to the end of the revolution, hence the end of the civil war in Sierra Leone.
 Sankoh was later captured by a mob and handed to the British Army in Sierra Leone.
 He was indicted for multiple war crimes by a UN-backed special court.
 In 2003 Sankoh died in prison before the trial took place.

 Four years later, during the sessions of the Special Court for Sierra Leone, prosecutors claimed that Charles Taylor had actively participated in directing the RUF's strategy from Liberia; among the allegations was that he had arranged to transport RUF commanders to Monrovia to meet with them personally.

 Political party

 After peace was established, RUF was transformed into a political party: the Revolutionary United Front Party.
 In the May 10, 2002 general election the party won 2.2% of popular votes and no seats.
 Its candidate at the presidential elections, Alimamy Pallo Bangura, received 1.7% of the vote.
 The party received its highest voting in Kailahun, 7.8% in the parliamentary election.
 It has since drifted into near-irrelevance, only maintaining a small voter base of former rebel fighters.
+The party advocated revolutionary African nationalism, Pan-Africanism, socialism, anti-imperialism, economic nationalism, and direct democracy.